|Nutrition Facts (per serving)|

 - These are delicious biscuits to serve with a baked ham dinner or make little sandwiches with slices of ham.
 They would be great with a creamed ham sauce as well.

 - The biscuits also go well with a pork roast, chops, or fried chicken.

 - Serve them for breakfast with jam, jelly, syrup, or your favorite preserves.

-- Cut the biscuits out and bake them atop a chili pot pie.
+- Cut the biscuits out and bake them atop a chili pot pie or casserole of beans.

 - Biscuits may be cut out and frozen unbaked.
 Arrange them on the baking sheet and put the pan in the freezer.
 When the biscuits are solid, remove them to a zip-close bag.
 Seal the bag and label with the name and date.
 Bake the frozen biscuits as directed, but add about 3 to 4 minutes to the baking time.